 Remember to use ripe cantaloupe.
 When the fruit is ripe, the melon scoops are sweet and soft.

 Also, don’t forget my notes in the recipe about the milk.
 Use non-dairy milk, otherwise you might end up with a bitter dish.

 I hope you like this recipe.
 Even if you cannot do the exact same version, I hope this inspires you to create your own healthy version of Javvarissi Payasam.
-Do share your thoughts and comments down below or on my Facebook page.
+Do share your thoughts and comments down below.
 I love to hear from all of you!!

 Are you looking for other desserts with less sugar?